-Specifically, our goals are to help people meet their basic needs following a disaster or personal crisis, to help children and youth achieve their potential through education, to help individuals and families become financially stable and independent, and to improve people’s health.
+Our goals are to help people meet their basic needs following a disaster or personal crisis, to help children and youth achieve their potential through education, to help individuals and families become financially stable and independent, and to improve people’s health.

-5. Who decides which issues United Way will address and which programs or projects are funded?
+6. Who decides which issues United Way of the Dutchess-Orange Region will address and which programs or projects are funded?

 - Provide a needed service in one of the three impact areas (health, education, or financial stability) consistent with the action plans and the specific RFP or invitation to apply under which they are seeking funding;

 - Have a positive, measurable impact on our community;